“Boilerplate provision” is the term used it refer to specific standard clauses that usually appear at the end of a contract.

 3. Indemnification

-- With the indemnification, both parties agree that they cover the costs of certain disputes related to the contract brought by third parties (that person who is not parties to the agreement).
+- With the indemnification, both parties agree that they cover the costs of certain disputes related to the contract brought by third parties (that person who is not a party to the agreement).

 4. Warranties